dragouf/Stash-Reviewers-Chrome-Extension/README.md

 ### Configuration

 ##### Enable/Disable features
-If you want to enable/disable feature in code go to file js/stash_page_injector.js from line 1458 and comment out features you don't want.
+just go to options panel and enable or disable features you want.
-All features are called from this line to the end.
-Begining of the file should not be edited.

 ##### Configure reviewers groups
 A "Stash" icon will appear on the top right corner of chrome window.
 Click on it.
 It will ask you to add a json to describe which group you want to create with which reviewers.